krakend-contrib/contributors/README.md

-# KrakenD Contributors
+# To KrakenD contributors:

-Thank you for giving us your time to contribute to open source KrakenD projects.
+:thumbsup: A big **thank you** for giving us your time to contribute to any of our open source KrakenD related projects.
 We want to show our appreciation and humbly make you a member of this organization for recognition.

-When accepting the membership to the KrakenD-contributors you can decide to publicly show or not your membership under your profile.
+By accepting the membership to the KrakenD-contributors you can publicly show your membership in your profile by [making public your membership](https://github.com/orgs/krakend-contrib/people)

-## Get some Swag
+## Get some swag!
-No matter the size of your contribution, if you helped improve KrakenD and your contribution was merged in any of our repositories [tell us](hello AT krakend DOT io) and we will send you some swag.
+No matter the size of your contribution, if you helped improve KrakenD and your contribution was merged in any of our repositories, [tell us!](hello AT krakend DOT io) and we will send you some swag.

 Thanks!